 I went to click on my Recycle Bin to restore some files that I had mistakenly placed into it, only to find my Recycle Bin was missing from my desktop completely and when I went to open it from my Windows setting menu, it would not respond.
 How do I go about fixing the "Recycle Bin cannot find or open" issue or what steps do I need to recover a missing Recycle Bin?

 This is an extremely frustrating issue that I've seen a lot of other people complain about but have been unsuccessful at resolving.
 Other than this, do the steps change for fixing the Recycle Bin missing or not opening if you are on a different Windows version?

-If you’ve run into the problem where you have to recover a missing Recycle Bin because it’s no longer on your desktop at all, this will require you to run a system file check.
+If you've run into the problem where you have to recover a missing Recycle Bin because you cannot find recycle bin on your desktop at all, this will require you to run a system file check.
 Typically, a Recycle Bin that is no longer on your desktop screen has been removed due to corrupted Windows files.
 To resolve this issue, you can run a health check with the command prompt.

 Step 1.
 Using your keyboard, press the Windows key & the "X" key at the same time.
 This will pull up a small window on the left-hand side of your computer screen.
 There will be tons of options in this list.

 Step 2.
 Find the Command Prompt option from the list and right-click it to run as an administrator.
 On Windows 10 computers, the list will have the Command Prompt listed twice; the second one will be the admin one.
 Click that one.

 Step 3.
 Once the Command Prompt window is open, type in the following commands, hitting Enter after every single one.